dleavitt/sigscrape/README.md

     rake create_user[your_username,your_password]

-Get current travel times for all users' routes (add this to cron)
+Get current travel times for all users' routes

     rake update_journeys